 - They then give you the number over the phone and say to expect it and relevant paperwork in the post in the next 2-3 weeks.
 And it does…

 - Download and complete form W-8BEN-E (PDF) – be sure to enter your EIN on it.
 Note: (10 April 2014) It seems that a new version of this form was issued in late March 2014, albeit it is dated February 2014.
 In short it has been separated from the W-8BEN (which is now just for individuals).
-It is unclear to me which box you would tick on this new form as a sole trader – I expect it it’s the box marked ‘corporation’ (even though that feels as though that may just refer to limited companies) – I suggest you check when you call to get your EIN.
-I’d appreciate it if someone could leave a comment below when they do clarify this so that I can update this section of the page for others’ benefit.
+Further update 10 May 2014 – please read Cazbah‘s comment dated 9 May below.
+It seems that this new form is not yet ready for use and you need to use the old form until July 2014 – *please read her explanation below*.

-- Send form W8-BEN-E to your distributors in line with their instructions.
+- Send the completed form to your distributors in line with their instructions.

 NB: non-US publishing companies cannot apply for an EIN online, so ignore any instructions you see on this as they are directed at US corporations.